stuartyang1130/solana-loyality-NFT/readme.md

-# Solana NFT Rewards System
+# Solana NFT Rewards System..

 ## Intention
 Mediate rewards to mint holders of an NFT that is not listed.